InlandRevenue/Gateway_Services-Returns-and-Information/Service - AIM/README.md

 ## About the service

 * Accounting income method (AIM) is a provisional tax option that uses accounting software to work out how much provisional tax small businesses will have to pay throughout the year.
-* The gateway service used for AIM is the Return service
+* The gateway service used for AIM is the Return service which enables
+	* checking if a customer is eligible to use AIM
+	* filing statements of activity
+	* query losses and residual taxes
+	* query period balances
+	* retrieve statements of activity already filed

 ## New features in release Version 2.0